dupewastaken/Easy-Script-Maker/README.md

 Hello!
-This is the open-Source version of my first plugin 😄
+This is the open-Source version of my first plugin :P

 If you want to use the plugin in-roblox, Then go to this link: https://create.roblox.com/store/asset/18914545498/EZ-Script-Maker